OlenaRudovol/e2e-ai-code-review-rules/code_review_rules_playwright.md

   });
   ```

 - **Categorization**: Every test must have tags e.g. @Smoke, @Regression, @FeatureName.
+See our separate Tag Policy guide (you can insert a [link](https://playwright.dev/docs/best-practices) here).
-This allows for targeted execution in CI/CD.
-More details about tag policy is described in a the internal document (follow the inserted link):
+Explanation: This allows for targeted execution in CI/CD.

   ```typescript
   test(